jeburk/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ## SYNOPSIS
 Returns information about users who have accounts homed on Skype for Business Online.
-This cmdlet can only be used with Skype for Business Online.
+This cmdlet can only be used with Skype for Business Online and Teams.

 ## SYNTAX